 Scams are unfortunately becoming increasingly sophisticated and common in the United States.
 Please be aware of scammers posing as government/immigration/law enforcement officials requesting payment or personal information.
 Some scammers will manipulate caller ID technology so that it appears they are calling from a legitimate office or agency (e.g., FBI, IRS, USCIS, DHS, ICE, police).
+This is called spoofing.
 Scammers may also use personal information they legally or illegally obtained about students to scare individuals into providing immediate payment or information.
 Everyone should be careful about what personal information they share on social media (Facebook, LinkedIn etc.).

 In many instances, scammers will: